Customer loyalty is a potent weapon in the modern marketplace — and it’s something that every company wants to cultivate.

 Make It Personal With Customer Data

 It’s easy for brands to treat customers like another number on a spreadsheet — especially in today’s increasingly digital world.
 But today’s post-pandemic customers want more.
-According to McKinsey & Company, 71% of consumers expect personalization.
+According to McKinsey & Company, 71% of consumers expect personalisation.
 Think about the digital experiences today’s biggest brands offer.
-E-commerce giant Amazon, for instance, gives personalized recommendations for every shopper.
+E-commerce giant Amazon, for instance, gives personalised recommendations for every shopper.

-How do you personalize the customer experience?
+How do you personalise the customer experience?
 By leveraging powerful first-party data in your brand strategy.
 Think about what repeat purchases your customers are making or where they are in the customer journey.
-Collecting and analyzing data like this is the foundation to creating a unique experience for every customer.
+Collecting and analysing data like this is the foundation to creating a unique experience for every customer.